 2012 Adejoro vs Concentra Medical Centers (Howard County): This medical malpractice action was filed Howard County.
 After about 18 months of discovery the case eventually settled 2 months for trial was set to begin in June 2013.

 In almost all of the medical malpractice cases filed against Concentra in Maryland, the company was defended by attorneys from the Baltimore defense firm of Wilson Elser Moskowitz Edelman & Dicker LLP.
 Although the sample size of cases is somewhat limited, the defense strategy appears to have focused on efficient discovery followed by settlement usually within 12-14 months.Requesting Medical Records from Concentra

 Medical records from Concentra can be requested by completed their required form and submitting it directly to the Concentra location or locations where you received treatment.
 The records department for that location will sign the form and submit to the central records department for processing.
-For more information visit the Concentra HIPPA policies webpage.Contact Miller & Zois About Concentra Urgent Care Malpractice
+For more information visit the Concentra HIPAA policies webpage.Contact Miller & Zois About Concentra Urgent Care Malpractice

 The medical malpractice attorneys at Miller & Zois focus entirely on delivering results to our clients.
 If you think you might have a malpractice claim against Concentra contact us for a free investigation and evaluation of your potential claim.
 Call the Miller & Zois medical malpractice team at 800-553-8082 or click here for a free online consultation.